ansh3939/Estimate-AI/README.md

 ## 📞 Support

-For technical support or feature requests, please refer to the documentation in the `docs/` folder.
+For technical support or feature requests, please contact the development team.

 ## 📄 License